awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/server-migration-service/latest/userguide/prereqs.html)

 AMIs with volumes using EBS encryption are not supported\.
+When migrating servers using AWS SMS, do not turn on encryption by default\.
+If encryption by default is already on and you are experiencing delta replication failures, turn off this feature\.

 ## Licensing Options<a name="licensing"></a>